gogins/csound-vst3-opcodes/README.md

 dependency.
 Use the Ubuntu package search to identify the missing packages and install them.

-When the VST3 SDK builds 100% including the tests passing, then still in the build diretory, execute:
+When the VST3 SDK builds 100% including the tests passing, then return to the main directory and execute:
 ```
-cmake ../vst3sdk -DCMAKE_BUILD_TYPE=Release -DSMTG_MYPLUGINS_SRC_PATH=../csound-vst3
-make -j4
+bash clean-build.bash
 ```

 ## Installation